 Within the DC, all candidates will present their work to the group, with substantial time allowed for discussion and questions by participating researchers and other candidates.

-Following the DC, all accepted candidates are required to present a poster of their work at the main conference.
+Following the DC, all accepted candidates are required to present their work in a session and as a poster at the main conference.

 After the conference